Megaproject

 The Trans-Siberian Railway and other railways in the Asiatic part of the Russian Empire were important 19th-century megaprojects.

 A megaproject is an extremely large-scale investment project.

-A more general definition is "Megaprojects are temporary endeavours (i.e. projects) characterised by: large investment commitment, vast complexity (especially in organisational terms), and long-lasting impact on the economy, the environment, and society".
+They can be defined as "temporary endeavours (i.e. projects) characterised by: large investment commitment, vast complexity (especially in organisational terms), and long-lasting impact on the economy, the environment, and society".

 Megaprojects may refer to construction projects but also decommissioning projects with multi-billion budgets, and a high level of innovation and complexity, affected by a number of techno-socio-economic and organizational challenges.

 Definition and examples

 According to Alan Altshuler in 2003 megaprojects could be defined as "initiatives that are physical, very expensive, and public".

 In 2020 the EU defined it as an extremely large-scale investment project.
 A more general definition is "Megaprojects are temporary endeavours (i.e. projects) characterised by: large investment commitment, vast complexity (especially in organisational terms), and long-lasting impact on the economy, the environment, and society".

 Typical hallmarks of megaprojects include: large project size, uniqueness, and complexity.

 Megaprojects may refer to construction projects and also decommissioning projects with multi-billion budgets, and a high level of innovation and complexity, affected by a number of techno-socio-economic and organizational challenges.

 Megaprojects may include special economic zones, public buildings, power plants, dams, airports, hospitals, seaports, bridges, highways, tunnels, railways, wastewater projects, oil and natural gas extraction projects, aerospace projects, weapons systems, information technology systems, large-scale sporting events and, mixed use waterfront redevelopments; however, the most common megaprojects are in the categories of hydroelectric facilities, nuclear power plants, and large public transportation projects.

 Megaprojects do not have to be physical and can also include large-scale high-cost initiatives in scientific research and infrastructure, such as the Human Genome Project.